MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-line-match-priority.md

 ## How does budget match priority work?

 Time entry, expense entry, or material use is submitted against a project for approval.
-After it's approved, it's considered an approved actual that's used in project cost budgeting calculations.
+After it's approved, it's considered an approved actual that's used in project cost & sales budgeting calculations.

 Actuals have dimensions that define an actual.
 Here are some examples: